CuriousJr101/ICP2017F/README.md

 This repository contains my homework, quizzes, and virtually ever effort I have made for [ICP2017F class](http://www.shahmoradi.org/ICP2017F/).
 The structure of the project is the following:

-* **Homework:** (the homework hyperlink should take the reader to the homework folder) This directory contains all my homework submissions, each of which is a folder properly named with homework number, containing the homework submission.
+* [**Homework:**] (https://github.com/CuriousJr101/ICP2017F/tree/master/Homework) This directory contains all my homework submissions, each of which is a folder properly named with homework number, containing the homework submission.

-* **Quiz:** (the quiz hyperlink should take the reader to the quizzes folder) This directory contains all my quiz submissions, each of which is a folder properly names with quiz number, containing the quiz submission.
+* [**Quiz:**] (https://github.com/CuriousJr101/ICP2017F/tree/master/Exam) This directory contains all my quiz submissions, each of which is a folder properly names with quiz number, containing the quiz submission.

-* **Exam:** (the exam hyperlink should take the reader to the exams folder) This directory contains all my exam submissions, each of which is a folder properly named with exam name or number, containing the exam submission.
+* [**Exam:**] (https://github.com/CuriousJr101/ICP2017F/tree/master/Quiz) This directory contains all my exam submissions, each of which is a folder properly named with exam name or number, containing the exam submission.

 For questions and troubleshooting, please contact: